 SECTION 3: QUORUM

-If a meeting of the Society is not suspended or canceled, a quorum shall consist of five voting members and shall include at least two Officers.
+If a meeting of the ISRT is not suspended or canceled, a quorum shall consist of five voting members and shall include at least two Officers.

 SECTION 4: PROBATION

-The Society shall not be placed on probationary status as a result of not seating the required number of delegates during any meeting of the Society occurring while these emergency bylaws are operative.
+The ISRT shall not be placed on probationary status as a result of not seating the required number of delegates during any meeting of the ISRT occurring while these emergency bylaws are operative.

 SECTION 5: ELECTIONS & SEATING OF ANY APPOINTED OR ELECTED INDIVIDUAL